AlibabaCloudDocs/ecs/intl.en-US/API Reference/Pricing/DescribeInstanceModificationPrice.md

 ## Description

 -   The pricing information can be queried for subscription ECS instances that have expired only when their configurations are upgraded.
 The pricing information cannot be queried when their configurations are downgraded.
 -   The pricing information cannot be queried for pay-as-you-go ECS instances when their configurations are changed.
 Prices of pay-as-you-go ECS instances whose configurations are changed are the same as those of newly purchased pay-as-you-go instances.
-You can call the [DescribePrice](~~107829~~)operation to query the latest prices of ECS instances.
+You can call the [DescribePrice](~~107829~~) operation to query the latest prices of ECS instances.
 -   Before you upgrade the configurations of an instance, we recommend that you call the [DescribeResourcesModification](~~66187~~) operation to query the instance types that can be used for upgrade in the specified zone.

 ## Debugging